Germany’s Most Varied Leisure and Recreation Park

 If you want to enjoy a barbecue in the Allerpark, you do not need to sign up in advance.
 Simply come to the park, find the perfect location and get grilling!

-You can find a map showing the allocated barbecue areas and their ash disposal bins in the “Downloads” section of the website.
+You can find a map showing the allocated barbecue areas and their ash disposal bins here.

 Do you want to know more about the Allerpark Wolfsburg?
 Do you have a special request?
 Please contact us on the telephone number